chrisnoonan98675/site/xl-release/how-to/set-blackout-period.markdown

 ---

 XL Release allows you to set a start date and an end date to ensure that specific tasks cannot be performed during the set blackout period.
-To create, edit, or delete a blackout period, you must have the *Admin* or *Edit blackout period* [global permissions](/xl-release/how-to/configure-permissions.html).
+To create, edit, or delete a blackout period, you must have the *Admin* or *Edit Blackout Period* [global permissions](/xl-release/how-to/configure-permissions.html).

 To create a new blackout period: